Maker Hub Rules:

 - Do not monopolize the tools.

-- If your business does well, consider a donation of funds or Equipment to the Maker Hub
+- If your business does well, consider a donation of funds or equipment to the Maker Hub

 Maker Hub and IP

-- Please do not use the Maker Hub tools to violate copyright, patents, or trademarks.
+Please be aware of Georgetown University’s Intellectual Property Policy.
+Do not use the Maker Hub tools to violate copyright, patents, or trademarks.

 Noise in the Maker Hub